 The Group has introduced a work system where employees with walking disabilities can work at home because commuting to work can be a major inconvenience, particularly in regional areas.
-Currently, 23 employees of IIJ Group in Sapporo and 7 employees in Matsue are working under this system.
+As of April 2023, 23 employees of IIJ Group in Sapporo and 10 employees in Matsue are working under this system.

-As of June 2022, the employment rate for people with disabilities was 2.43%, achieving the statutory employment rate.
+As of June 2023, the employment rate for people with disabilities was 2.4%, achieving the statutory employment rate.
 We continue to work to further promote employment.